AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-csv/existing-schema.md

 >[!TIP]
 >
 >You can also use Machine Learning (ML) algorithms to **generate a schema from sample CSV data**.
 This workflow automatically creates a new schema based on the structure and content of your CSV file.
-This newly created schema matches your data's format.
-See the [ML-Assisted schema creation guide]() for more information on this workflow.
+This newly created schema matches your data's format to save you time and increase accuracy when defining the structure, fields, and data types for large complex datasets.
+See the [ML-Assisted schema creation guide](../../../xdm/ui/ml-assisted-schema-creation.md) for more information on this workflow.